 Skip to main content

-As a remarkable gift of the human civilization, we have religions.
-But these divisions have nothing to do with whether god exists or why we need to pray……
+As a remarkable gift of human civilisation, we have religions.
+But these divisions have nothing to do with whether god exists or why we need to pray.
+Let's consider the real-life mathematics of prayer.
+Imagine you're hoping for a loved one’s health to improve.
+The act of praying—whether you’re religious or a sceptic—is rarely a calculation of certainty.
+Rather, it’s a sum of “what ifs”

 Whether you pray or not is a multiplied probability of the three

-I will now build up examples to show to you how the interplay of these probabilities shape our prayers.
+I will now build up examples to show you how the interplay of these probabilities shapes our prayers.
 To start the belief in God.
-That in fact forms the very basis of prayers, but even those who do not believe in God will also have to admit that there are some happenings which our physics simply can’t decode (as in 2018).
+That in fact forms the very basis of prayers, but even those who do not believe in God will also have to admit that there are some happenings which our physics simply can’t decode.

-So we are left with two methods to approach this, we assume God exists and continue to do so…… till we are able to decode all of the universe design and unveil the future OR at least know there is no design at all.
-The and seemingly more accepted way is to accept God exists till your worthy counterparts are done with the above mentioned tedious job.
-As you guessed it that what most of the world does right now…
+So we are left with two methods to approach this: we assume God exists and continue to do so, till we are able to decode all of the universe's design and unveil the future, OR at least know there is no design at all.
+The seemingly more accepted way is to accept God exists till your worthy counterparts are done with the above-mentioned tedious job.
+As you guessed, that's what most of the world does right now…

-Here I would say prayers help us to buy some patience within which luck goes on its course to determine the results, and the biased world gives all credits to prayers.
+Here, I would say prayers help us to buy some patience, within which luck goes on its course to determine the results, and the biased world gives all credit to prayers.
+Sometimes, the prayers that “work” become the loudest success stories.
+Awards or positive outcomes are often publicly attributed to prayer, while countless quiet moments with no miraculous results fade silently.
+This social bias shapes our view of prayer’s power, reinforcing rituals even when causality is uncertain.

-many people around the world have a daily prayer, which is more of a thanks giving call to elements of mother nature.
-Another hope building exercise by humans who have learnt from evolution what havoc nature can wreck!!
+Many people around the world have a daily prayer, which is more of a Thanksgiving call to the elements of Mother Nature.
+Another hope-building exercise by humans who have learnt from evolution what havoc nature can wreak!!

 Popular posts from this blog